User Guide

 Available MCP Capabilities

-Once connected, your IDE can perform the following operations through CloudAgent:
+Once connected, your AI tool can perform the following operations through CloudAgent:

 Read Operations (No Approval Required)